zh3zh/TS-like-ribozyme/README.md

-# CODA2
+# TS-like ribozyme

 # Introduction
 This is modified version of CODA for RtcB ligation based deep mutational scanning.
-It is used to generate the base-pairing map from deep mutational sequencing data of RNA ribozyme, with the method introduced in the paper
+It is used to generate the base-pairing map from deep mutational sequencing data of RNA ribozyme, with the method introduced in the paper.
+We also provided the processed .ra files (L1-fl.ra, L1-mini.ra, OR-fl.ra) from different DMS experiments.

 # Requirement